Teen Mom 2: Kailyn Lowry

-Kailyn Rae Lowry (from Whitehall Township, Pennsylvania) gave birth to her first child Isaac on January 18, 2010, but her relationship with Isaac's father, Jo Rivera, crumbled under the stress of balancing their lives and raising their child, and Kailyn moved out amidst their constant fighting.
-A romance with coworker Jordan got more serious as she turned to him for emotional support during the custody battle with Jo.
+Kailyn Rae Lowry (from Whitehall Township, Pennsylvania) gave birth to her first child Isaac on January 18, 2010.
+At the time, Lowry was living with the family of Isaac's father, Jo Rivera.
+Lowry's relationship with Rivera crumbled under the stress of balancing their lives and raising their child, and Lowry moved out amidst their constant fighting.
+A romance with Lowry's coworker Jordan got more serious as she turned to him for emotional support during the custody battle with Rivera.

 During season 4, Lowry developed a relationship with Javi Marroquin.
 The two got engaged after a few months of dating, and married on September 4, 2013.
-Kailyn gave birth to their first child, son Lincoln Marshall Marroquin, on November 16, 2013.
+Lowry gave birth to their first child, son Lincoln Marshall Marroquin, on November 16, 2013.
 The couple filed for divorce in December 2015.

 On August 5, 2017, Lowry gave birth to her third son, Lux Russell Lowry.
-Lowry's fourth child, Creed Romello Lopez, was born on July 30, 2020.
-The father is Chris Lopez.
+Lowry's fourth son, Creed Romello Lopez, was born on July 30, 2020.
+The father of both Lux and Creed is Chris Lopez.

 Leah Messer

-Leah Dawn Messer (previously Simms and Calvert) (from Elkview, West Virginia) is a former cheerleader and the teen mother of twins Aliannah Hope "Ali" and Aleeah Grace "Gracie"(born December 16, 2009).
+Leah Dawn Messer (previously Simms and Calvert, from Elkview, West Virginia) is a former cheerleader and the teen mother of twins Aliannah Hope "Ali" and Aleeah Grace "Gracie" (born December 16, 2009).
 From a small town outside of Charleston, West Virginia.
-Leah and ex-husband Corey Simms eventually learn that Ali suffers from Titin muscular dystrophy.
+On the show, Messer and ex-husband Corey Simms eventually learned that Ali has Titin muscular dystrophy.

-In August 2011, Leah started dating Jeremy Calvert.
+In August 2011, Messer started dating Jeremy Calvert.
 They married on April 4, 2012, after eight months of dating, and had their first child, daughter Adalynn Faith "Addie" Calvert, on February 4, 2013.
-In April 2015, Jeremy filed for divorce from Leah after three years of marriage.
+In April 2015, Calvert filed for divorce from Messer after three years of marriage.
 On June 8, 2015, the couple finalized their divorce.
-Leah was given custody of Addie, while Jeremy received visitation rights.
+Messer was given custody of Addie, while Calvert received visitation rights.

-Leah dated Jason Jordan, a medical salesman she met through his cousin, starting in April 2018.
-They split up in 2019.
+Messer dated Jason Jordan, a medical salesman she met through his cousin, starting in April 2018, but they split in October that same year.

 Briana DeJesus

 Briana DeJesus (from Orlando, Florida) got pregnant by her ex-boyfriend, DeVoin Austin II.
 Her first daughter Nova Star DeJesus was born on September 10, 2011.
 Previously one-fourth of the cast for Teen Mom 3 and a participant on Family Therapy with Dr. Jenn, DeJesus' casting for Teen Mom 2 was announced on June 5, 2017.
-Briana gave birth to her second daughter, Stella Star, on July 2, 2017.
+DeJesus gave birth to her second daughter, Stella Star, on July 2, 2017.
 The father is Luis Hernández.